metamodern-design/svelte-render/README.md

 Render hooks are functions to execute in tandem with the main rendering function.
 Each function will be passed the resolved `context` and the full options object.
 Async functions are supported.

 - __before__: function to invoke and await before rendering
-- __onRender__: function to invoke and await in parallel with the last set of rendering functions
+- __onRender__: function to invoke and await in parallel with Rollup build of client/entry scripts
 - __after__: function to invoke and await after rendering